Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 They have a distinctive orange and black pattern on their wings with white spots.

-To be real with you, these butterflies in Missouri can be found in various habitats such as meadows, fields, and even gardens.
+To be honest, these butterflies can be found in various habitats in Missouri, such as meadows, fields, and even gardens.

 Like the Monarch butterfly, the American Lady also migrates long distances during the fall.
 They are a beautiful and fascinating species in the Missouri landscape.